-\ dates when you could turn in a Connections to Reading response, based on the assigned reading for that day, or for some future assigned reading (only two need to be completed for credit during term) \\ unless you present in-class March 12 on your paper topic, in which case it's due 3/13 by noon but there are controversies about whether the scientific concept of "personality" should include
+\ dates when you could turn in a Connections to Reading response, based on the assigned reading for that day, or for some future assigned reading (only two need to be completed for credit during term)

+\\ unless you present in-class June 3 on your paper topic, in which case it's due June 4 by noon

 Big questions: The pool of potential mini-essay items for midterm and final exams 1.
-Personality is best defined as \\\\\

-2. Given what we know (about when personality judgments are most and least accurate, about the relative advantages of different assessment methods and types of data), the best way to measure personality characteristics would be the following\\\\\

-3. The strongest argument in the "situationist" critique of the concept of "stable personality traits" is that \\\\\\.
-The strongest argument in favor of stable dispositions is that \\\\\\.

-\\\\\\.
-Considering these two contrasting arguments, the best conclusion is that dimensions are related to psychological disorders in that \\\\\

-\\\\\; these

-4. The most important dimensions on which individuals differ from one another, in what might be considered personality attributes, are

-5. The most important findings to date on personality stability over time and on the reasons why personality change occurs are \\\\\\ and

-6. People have often argued about the question "does personality has a genetic basis or an environmental basis?"
-Given how heritability is accurately defined and the way personality is best defined, the best answer to this question is to say that

-7. Based on evidence to date, the two most important ways in which personality characteristics reflect individual differences in biology (nervous-system function, hormones, molecular genetics) have to do with \\\\\

-8. In accounting for why people differ in personality attributes, the two most important aspects of the psychological functioning (among the parts or mechanisms in the "personality system," which might include processes related to learning and conditioning, motivation, emotion, conscious or automatic mental activity, and aspects or effects of culture) are \\\\\ and
+Personality is best defined as but there are controversies about whether the scientific concept of "personality" should include 2.
+Given what we know (about when personality judgments are most and least accurate, about the relative advantages of different assessment methods and types of data, and about the most importan dimensions on which individuals differ from one another), the best way to measure personality characteristics would involve 3.
+The strongest argument in favor of a "situationist" view (and a situationist critique of the concept of personality traits) is that On the other hand, the strongest argument in favor of stable dispositions is that Considering these two contrasting arguments (and taking into account research on heritability as well as personality-attribute stability), the best conclusion is that 4.
+The most important findings to date on personality stability over time and on the reasons why personality change occurs are 5.
+Based on evidence to date, the two most important ways in which personality characteristics reflect individual differences in biology (nervous-system function, hormones, molecular genetics) have to do with and 6.
+In accounting for why people differ in personality attributes, the two most important aspects of the psychological functioning (i.e., the most important parts or mechanisms in the "personality system," which might include processes related to learning and conditioning, motivation, emotion, conscious or automatic mental activity, and aspects or effects of culture) are and and 7.
+In terms of helping us understand personality, the most important contributions from psychodynamic (psychoanalytic) theory and/or from humanistic (or existential) theory are and

-\\\\\ and \\\\\

-9. In terms of helping us understand personality, the most important contributions from psychodynamic (psychoanalytic) theory and/or from humanistic (or existential) theory are

 Mini-essays should first have a single sentence completing blanks, then a longer description (1-2 paragraphs) explaining why you think that's the best way to complete the sentence.
-Numbers 1-5 above are candidates to be on the midterm.
+Numbers 1-4 above are candidates to be on the midterm.
 Any of the questions above that are not included on the midterm are candidates to be on the final exam.